verb (lets, letting; past and past participle let)

 - The sound quality let them down massively, but they still managed to do well at warming up the audience.

 let something down

-- 1Lower something slowly or in stages: they let down a basket on a chainMore example sentences
+- 1Lower something slowly: they let down a basket on a chainMore example sentences

 - I tied one end of the cord to the basket and let the basket down slowly to Mr. Webster's level.

 - After everything settled down, I slowly let my arm down.